-Cocaine or Ecstasy Comedown: Which Is Worse?
+Cocaine vs Ecstasy Comedown: Which Is Worse?

 Cocaine (including crack) and ecstasy (also known as MDMA, E, or X) are two types of drugs with distressing crash symptoms.
 However, it can be difficult to determine which comedown is harder to handle, because the drugs produce different effects, and therefore result in somewhat different comedown symptoms.

 Cocaine is a stimulant drug, which speeds up the action of the central nervous system.
 This means that responses are accelerated and the person feels extremely alert, awake, and focused.

 One of the chemical pathways in the brain that is affected by cocaine is the dopamine pathway.
 This neurochemical process is responsible for feelings of pleasure and reward; cocaine prevents dopamine from being removed from the synaptic space, which results in an accumulation of this neurotransmitter.
 This accumulated dopamine is what causes intense euphoria.
 This also accounts for the increased energy and focus that characterizes the cocaine high.
 Cocaine also inhibits the elimination of serotonin and norepinephrine, increasing their action as well, and leading to increased confidence and energy.